jsavelka/luima_sbd/README.md

 python3 luima_sbd.py -p 5555
 ```

 There is an example request to the service in *example_request.py*.
+If you
+comment out the line with *url* variable and uncomment the line below you will
+get sentence offsets instead of sentences.

 ## Integrate into Python code
-Simply copy the *sbd_utils.py* to your project and import it.
+Copy this project directory to your project and import *sbd_utils.py*.
+From
+there you can call the *text2sentences(text, offsets=False)* function which
+expects a text as an argument.
+Setting the optional *offsets" argument to
+*True* indicates that you would like sentence offsets instead of the sentences.